My Father's Place (Portland, Oregon): Reception

 Willamette Week's 2016 overview of the best happy hours in southeast Portland described My Father's Place as the Central Eastside's "dive bar of record", and Matthew Korfhage included the bar in lists of places with cheap beer and late night happy hours.
 Cottell included My Father's Place in the newspaper's list of the city's 10 "best scumbag breakfasts", in which he called the bar "legendary" and "Old Portland's platonic idea of pre-noon power drinking", with a Serpico vibe and "surly old-schoolers occupying both sides of the bar at the oddest hours".
 He called the breakfast special "OK at best".
 Willamette Week's 2018 inner eastside bar crawl guide said, "With surly, take-no-shit service and an unbeatable breakfast menu that's always available, this dive diner is definitely the kind of place your dad would go when the oppressive preciousness of Portland gets to be too much."
 The newspaper has also included the bar in lists of the "top five places to drink" on Thanksgiving and Christmas.
 In 2018, Matthew Singer wrote, "If you've never started the holiday sharing a pre-dawn shot with the other lonely lushes using the eastside's homiest dive as a surrogate for their actual father's place, have you ever really spent Christmas in Portland?
 No, you have not."
 In 2019, the newspaper said, "You're really not a Portlander until you've spent a bleary Thanksgiving in this classic dive, playing board games with a bunch of strangers."
+My Father's Place ranked second in the Best Late-Night Eats category of Willamette Week's annual 'Best of Portland' readers' poll in 2024.